ScratchLang/ScratchLang/README.md

 # Notice
 Because of how the decompiler is programmed, if you have a big enough json, decompiling 1 block could take 1 minute.
 The cause of that is the farther the block is from the start of the json, the longer it takes to decompiler.
 Perhaps there's a more effecient way to decompile blocks from the json?

-Also, I renamed the file extension to .ss1 because I am planning on having multiple formats. ss1 Will be it's own language ss2 Will be similar to c ss3 Python or javascript?
+Also, I renamed the file extension to .ss1 because I am planning on having multiple formats. <br />
+ss1 Will be it's own language <br />
+ss2 Will be similar to c <br />
+ss3 Python or javascript? <br />

 # How to use
 Download [MSYS2](https://www.msys2.org) if you're on Windows. <br />